markgordon22/Jerseys-for-tims/README.md

 - All jerseys descriptions were written by me as Ive grown up watching celtic and knowing the different jerseys used over the past years and the players that have worn them.

 **Media:**
-- All images were taken from Google images
+- All images were taken from Google images.

 ### **Disclaimer**
 All content on this site is for educational purposes solely.